Put a plan in place

 - Enroll in your workplace savings plan as soon as you are eligible and take full advantage of any employer match.

 - Reduce or eliminate bad debt such as high interest credit card debt, and establish an emergency fund as a safety net.
-Try to build a safety net of at least three months of living expenses.
+Try to build a safety net of at least 3 months of living expenses.

 - Save more for retirement and other goals using tax-advantaged savings.